 I think (emphasis THINK because I haven’t had my hands on the final version yet) that Sig has a winner here.
 The platform is clearly a winner and the new future of these hybrid tactical/target/hunting rifles.
 Sig is also coming in at a lower price point than what’s currently available in the same category.
 We were told to expect a street-price at around $1,600.

 I will be getting one of these for a hunting rifle – I love how light, small, and accurate it is.
 When I folded the buttstock, I could easily store the rifle along the side of my pack and it was awesome to not have it stick above the top of my pack – finally able to carry a rifle on my pack without getting stuck on vines and branches.
+Needless to say, it made our list of best hunting rifles!

 If you’d like updates on news about this rifle or availability dates, make sure you subscribe to notifications above or below.